linkwin/linkwin.github.io/about.md

 # About me

 Hello!
-My name is Alan, I am most prominently a unity developer, however I have used many different engines, frameworks, and programming languages.
+My name is Alan!
+I have been a hobby developer for about 5 years now.
+Most of my experience has been with the Unity game engine, however I have used many different engines, frameworks, and programming languages.
-If you are interested to see my work and what I am currently working on go check out my projects.
-I plan to update the blog with current project progress and milestones also.
-I am an indie dev, I have A strong interest in AI programming and real time simulation.
-Most of my experience is in unity with C# scripting.
+If you would like to see my past and current work, [check out my projects](https://linkwin.github.io/).
+I have a strong passion for AI programming and real time simulation.
+I feel most productive writting C# scripts in unity.
+I am also very proficient with Blueprints in Unreal Engine 4.
+I originally learned programming in university with java and command line, which gave me solid fountational skills I have been building on ever since.
+I take pride in my ability to pick up new engines and frameworks quickly.
+I am constantly learning new ideas and ways to be more productive and efficient.
+I consider myself reliable and transparent.
+I value critisism highly and strive to only get better at my craft.

-If you are interested in hiring me, keep reading below and feel free to [contact me](https://linkwin.github.io/contact).
+If you are interested in hiring me, below is a list of skills applicable directly to game development.
+Feel free to [contact me](https://linkwin.github.io/contact) for more information or just to chat!

-## Skills
+# Skills
 * C# proficiency
 * C/C++ family familiarity
 * Unity proficiency